builderz-labs/anon-pay/README.md

 At login you’re required to enter a password.
 This is not stored anywhere but Elusiv needs it create a reference to your private balance.
 Remember it, or you will lose access to your funds!

-Check out the demo-video or try it our yourself [HERE](https://anonpay.vercel.app/)
+Check out the [demo-video](https://www.loom.com/share/713cc216b3e54653b107611c8416682d) or try it our yourself following the "Getting Started" instructions

+---

+> **Note**
+> Currently only working in localhost because Elusiv Warden Network is based on HTTP requests which the browser blocks

+---

 ---